1 Timothy 4:4 For every creature of God is good, and nothing is to be rejected, if it be received with thanksgiving:

 Words mean things.

-Paul told Timothy (and us) that knowing “the Truth”, is knowing “the Scriptures”, the Word of God, and that’s how we can understand and know what is considered set-apart as food to eat.
-He verifies this in the very next sentence ~
+Paul told Timothy (and us) that knowing “the Truth”, is knowing “the Scriptures”, the Word of God, and that’s how we can understand and know what is considered set-apart or holy, as food to eat.
+He verifies this for us in the very next sentence ~

 What does the text say?